 By Stephanie Younger •

-Last week, I met Princess Blanding at an art build for the upcoming National March For Justice and Reformation for Marcus-David Peters.
-I recently had a conversation with Blanding about demanding justice for her brother, Marcus-David Peters, who was murdered by the Richmond Police Department.
+Last week, I met Princess Blanding at an art build for the upcoming National March For Justice and Reformation for Marcus-David Peters on October 13th.
+Over the week, I spoke with Blanding about the movement demanding Justice and Reformation for her brother, Marcus-David Peters, who was murdered by the Richmond Police Department in May of this year.

 How did the murder of Marcus-David Peters influence your perspective on police brutality?